top 10 things you should do to have a natural birth September 21, 2007

 6. Stay home as long as possible once labor starts.
 Nothing slows down labor as much as going to the hospital too soon.

 7. Don’t be induced unless medically necessary.
 About half of all inductions done on first time mothers result in cesarean birth.
 This is because inductions are done too soon, before mom and baby are ready for labor.
+Read think twice, no think three times before being induced for labor.

 8. Consider hiring a doula.
 Read what is a doula and should I have one?